AdobeDocs/marketo.es-ES/help/marketo/product-docs/administration/settings/select-your-language-locale-and-time-zone.md

    ![](assets/image2014-9-9-11-3a11-3a18.png)

 ¡Buen trabajo!
-El explorador se actualizará y debe ver los cambios reflejados.
+El explorador se actualizará y debería ver los cambios reflejados.

 ![](assets/image2014-9-9-11-3a12-3a2.png)